AlexSikilinda/alexsikilinda.github.io/_posts/2016-11-10-stackexchange-exceptional.md

 ## StackExchange strikes back

-StackExchang team [used to use ELMAH](https://blog.codinghorror.com/exception-driven-development/) (a custom port).
+StackExchange team [used to use ELMAH](https://blog.codinghorror.com/exception-driven-development/) (a custom port).
 At some point they decided to write their own
 ELMAH with [some improvements](https://nickcraver.com/blog/2012/08/23/keeping-track-of-the-bad-things/).

 <img src='/public/images/elmahBlender.jpg' alt="StackExchange blender"/>